NHL Betting Topics

 NHL Futures Betting

-The prop market for hockey is much smaller compared to other sports because of the league’s low popularity.
+The NHL prop market for hockey is much smaller compared to other sports because of the league’s low popularity.
 However, there’s still a viable market for those interested in this hockey betting strategy.

-Player and team propositions usually surround the amount of shots and/or assists of a player or the number of goals scored by each team.
+Player and team propositions usually surround the number of shots and/or assists of a player or the number of goals scored by each team.
 Other propositions such as which team scores first or the number goals in a specific period are also available.

 NHL propositions that are similar to future bets, such as which player will win the Hart Trophy (MVP) or which goalie will win the Vezina Trophy are available at most NHL betting sites.
 The Grand Salami wager, the total number of goals (over/under) scored that day, is also a popular bet.
 The same market is usually offered for MLB betting.